Skip to content

 2 Select Keycode from the options.

 3 Choose which column to add from the pop-up window.
-These are sourced from the codes set in Style > Codes.
+These are sourced from the codes set in Style > Unit Codes.

 Edit Order Codes